Ultimate Traveller’s Guide: Solo Adventure to Buxa Tiger Reserve National Park

 Gokarna: An Incredible Coastal Town

-The Western Ghats are famous for their dense forests and bio-diversity
+The Western Ghats dense forests and bio-diversity

 Gokarna is a destination that beckons solo travellers with promises of serene beaches, spiritual experiences, and adventures waiting to be discovered.
 Tucked away from the bustling tourist crowds, Gokarna offers a unique opportunity for those embarking on a solo journey.